mehery-soccom/mehery-soccom.github.io/server-xms/index.md

   <img width="725" alt="Screenshot 2022-01-29 at 8 09 51 PM" src="https://user-images.githubusercontent.com/5462166/151665159-a7f53012-1d4c-4093-898b-cbc7133f1476.png">

-4. Click on **Create App** on right top, you will be prompted to name your Key
+4. Click on **Create App** on right top, you will be prompted to provide details about app
   <img width="544" alt="Screenshot 2022-01-29 at 8 11 08 PM" src="https://user-images.githubusercontent.com/5462166/151665205-325645db-7a37-4423-a9ec-ffdc7763d39a.png">
 5. Once you enter name you will eb able to see generated API key.
 <img width="596" alt="Screenshot 2022-01-29 at 8 14 20 PM" src="https://user-images.githubusercontent.com/5462166/151665302-7ba41ea6-c0c8-43c9-b34d-791f49c59b79.png">